It may be a cliche, but in America, size matters. We have been told that bigger is always better. But is that actually true?

 When you purchase shrimp, the price of the shrimp is usually 100% dependent on the size of the shrimp.
-Larger shrimp are more expensive. this reflect a relative scarcity for larger shrimp.
+Larger shrimp are more expensive.
+This reflects a relative scarcity for larger shrimp.
 But just because a shrimp is larger, does that make it better?
 There is no question that a large shrimp looks beautiful, but other then the looks, does it actually taste better?

 When you buy a steak, do you care how big the cow was?
 No. You care about that melt in your mouth tenderness.
 How about a piece of fish, you get a nice filet of salmon, does it matter whether the salmon was 5 pounds or 20 pounds?
 Nope, all you really care about is how good the salmon tastes.

-First lets address the taste question.
+First, let's address the taste question.
 It turns out that bigger is NOT better. the larger the shrimp, the older it is.
 The older it is, the tougher and more iodine-y the shrimp tastes.
 Smaller younger shrimp are sweeter and more tender.
 At Sun Shrimp we target a Large to Jumbo sized shrimp.
-Shrimp are usually about 6 months old when they reach this size and usually this is right before the become sexually mature and in our opinion this then starts to change the taste.
+Shrimp are usually about 6 months old when they reach this size and usually this is right before they become sexually mature; and in our opinion this then starts to change the taste.
 Sun Shrimp taste so great because they are young and sweet, not old and chewy.

 This brings us to sustainable.
 If you are growing shrimp that are old and more likely to die, big shrimp that are much more susceptible to stress and disease, then you will have to provide many more inputs to keep them alive.
-More energy, more feed, possible medicines, more time, make larger shrimp simply not as sustainable as younger shrimp.
+More energy, more feed, possible medicines and more time make larger shrimp simply not as sustainable as younger shrimp.

 Only in the shrimp industry do we seem to gauge a shrimp's value on its size or age?
 This makes no sense to us.
 When was the last time you had an old chicken, or an old piece of meat?
 We enjoy young and tender meats, and shrimp are exactly the same way.